-Peanut Butter Sugar Cookies Make the Nutty Holidays a Little Sweeter
+This Peanut Butter Sugar Cookies Recipe Makes the Nutty Holidays a Little Sweeter

 For our ‘Grammable Holiday Cookie Guide, we’ve teamed up with cookie artist Ashley McNeal to help you create the prettiest cookies on the block!
 Get ready for serious inspiration, whether you’re a total cookie newbie or a next-level baker.